noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ### pricing

 - check the docs
+- gateways:
-- gateways: each hour that a NAT gateway is available and total GB of data it processes
+  - nat: each hour that a NAT gateway is available and total GB of data it processes
 - peering
   - data transfer that crosses AZs charged at the standard in-Region data transfer rates.
     - data within a single AZ is free